AbhishekMankame/CPP_tutorial/Learning/extras/ackermann_function.md

     - Some range-query data structures
 - Surprisingly, a(n) <= 5 for all practical `n` values (even up to the number of atoms in the universe 😅).<br>
 So, when we say DSU runs in O(a(n)), it's almost O(1) - which is why DSU is so fast.

+### ⚔️ TL;DR
+Ackermann is not Levy's cousin, but it does slash recursion limits like a true Titan-slayer.